Vision#

 Vision object count#

-The Vision object count block returns the amount of detected objects in the dataset.
+The Vision object count reporter block reports the amount of detected objects in the dataset as a whole number.

 The Set AI Vision object item stack block.#